DBCDK/communityservice/doc/db-model.md

 # Community Service database model

-The database is created from scratch by [`src/server/v1/current-db.js`](../src/server/v1/current-db.js).
+The database is created from scratch by running

+    $ cd src
+    $ ./node_modules/.bin/knex migrate:latest

 Migrations are located in [`src/migrations`](../src/migrations/).
 To create a new migration layer, run

     $ cd src
     $ ./node_modules/.bin/knex migrate:make migration_name

 Here are the current raw schemas as seen by PostgreSQL.